Good evening, all ‘ye seekers of daylight, sun and other lofty pursuits.

 And it was then that I saw a footbridge that traversed the highway, only about 100 meters or so to the south of where I tried to run across.
 I guess it would have been smart to look around when I first arrived, huh?

-It’s cliche to say ‘ya can’t make it up.
+Sure, it’s cliche to say ‘ya can’t make it up.
 But ‘ya can’t.

 OK, sports fans.
-No more mad dashes for this old man for a while.
+No more mad dashes for this old man